-Spirit embrace meaning and joy through practices to craft awareness, presence and resonance into life.
-We recognise times when it all comes together and we achieve peak experiences.
-This may be in nature, on stage, in sport, at work, on canvas or in contemplation.
+Spirit embraces meaning, altruism and joy.
+We recognise it when skill matches a good challenge (flow) and we achieve peak experiences.
+This may be in nature, on stage, in sport, at work, on canvas, or in contemplation.
 These are the times that body, heart and mind work together to achieve, relate or experience in extraordinary ways.

-In these times we are able to measure positive changes blood pressure, pulse, immunity and hormones.
-The emotions felt are positive and the mind is measured as calm, focused, synchronised and full of happy chemicals.
+In these times we are able to measure positive changes in blood pressure, pulse, immunity and hormones.
+The emotions felt are positive and the mind is measured as calm, focused, synchronised and in the flow state.

-Simplifying the model down to the basics allows us to explore it from four clear perspectives: insight, mastery, empathy and influence.
+Simplifying the model down to the basics allows us to explore it from four clear perspectives: insight, mastery, empathy and altruism (constructive influence).
 Each perspective is an opportunity for specific and lifelong practice.
 These are the keys to a good life, successful work and leadership, a good marriage and good parenting.

 Let’s understand the basics of each lens.

 Insight, which is also referred to as self-awareness, self-knowledge or mindsight, is the ability to look inwards and sense ourselves in action.
 This can be both in the moment and over time.
 The question to ask of ourselves is, “Where am I on the spiral?”
 As we will learn, we can all improve our ability to sense our breathing, heart rate, posture, energy levels, emotions, thoughts and consciousness.